Cecilia String Quartet

 Taking their name from St. Cecilia, the patron saint of music, the Cecilia String Quartet is proud to be celebrating its 10th anniversary for the 2014-2015 season.
 The Quartet was formed in Toronto in October 2004, and after a decade of fruitful musical discovery, they once again reside in Toronto where they are Ensemble-in-Residence at the University of Toronto’s Faculty of Music.

 Hailed for their “powerful” (Chicago Sun-Times) and “dauntingly perfect” (Berliner Zeitung) performances, the CSQ perform for leading presenters in North America and Europe.
 Past engagements include performances at the Amsterdam Concertgebouw, Berlin Konzerthaus, Northwestern University in Illinois, Buffalo Chamber Music Society, and London’s Wigmore Hall.
 Their live concert recordings have been broadcast on more than a dozen international public radio networks, including Australia (ABC Classical FM), Canada (CBC/SRC), the United States (WQXR), England (BBC Radio 3), and Germany (DeutschlandRadio).
-Prize-winners at several international competitions, including Osaka (2008) and Bordeaux (2010), they were honoured to be awarded First Prize at the 2010 Banff International String Quartet Competition (BISQC), where they also won the prize for the best performance of the commissioned work.
+Prize-winners at several international competitions, including Osaka (2008) and Bordeaux (2010), they were awarded First Prize at the 2010 Banff International String Quartet Competition (BISQC), where they also won the prize for the best performance of the commissioned work.

 In addition to performing, the CSQ records for ANALEKTA.
 Their debut album of music by Dvořák in 2012 was acclaimed for its “deeply felt imperativeness” (The Strad), and their second recording featuring music by Janáček, Berg, and Webern, released a year later in 2013, was applauded for “unleashing the music’s ecstasy and angst” (Gramophone Magazine).
 Upcoming CD releases are scheduled for 2015 and 2016, and will feature the music of Felix Mendelssohn, as well as new commissions by Canadian composers.

 As they enter their second decade as an ensemble, the CSQ will be spear-heading two exciting new projects:

 - During the 2014-2015 season, the CSQ will launch Xenia Concerts, a Toronto-based concert series designed to appeal to, and be welcoming of, children on the autism spectrum and their families.
 This series has been designed to embody the CSQ’s philosophy that everyone should have equal access to quality chamber music performances.